resbaz/resbaz2019/sydney/schedule.md

 - a relaxation and mindfulness space
 - booths and fun research-related activities
 - social activities and many chances to network
+- more to come...

 If you're new to ResBaz or have been to one or two before, this is a great place to start.
 Introduce yourself to the community through a lightning talk or poster, or just come along and soak it all up.

 ## ResBaz Sydney Training Workshops

 10am-3pm Tuesday to Thursday.
-Registration is $33, with lunch provided.
+Registration is $33 in total, with lunch provided on the days you attend training.

 3 day Training workshops:
-- Programming/computing skills: 3 day workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL
+- Programming/computing skills: introductory workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL
 - The Humanities and Technology Camp (THATCamp)
 - Dedicated stream of data skills workshops for librarians and research support